 EF = EFmax × RFsoilpH × RFlanduse × RFrate × RFrainfall × RFtemperature (6)

 where RF is the reduction factor, expressed as a proportion, associated with the variable.

+It may also be necessary to consider the impact of NH3 abatement measures on the way emissions of other nitrogen species are calculated, due to the impact they have on nitrogen remaining in the soil after NH3 losses, and other impacts they may have on soil physical, chemical and biological properties (see Annex A2.2.3).

 Activity data